A reader named Carole once asked me a very straightforward question:

 The difference between regular and Roth

 Both Roth and regular retirement plans provide tax deferral on investment earnings.
-But when it comes to contributions and withdrawals, a Roth is the mirror image of a traditional plan.
+But when it comes to contributions and withdrawals, there are key differences.

 Which is better?

-While many financial writers sing the praises of the Roth and recommend it almost universally, which is best isn’t really that cut and dried.
+While many financial writers sing the praises of the Roth and recommend it almost universally, it isn’t really that cut and dried.

 Unfortunately, there’s no way to know what the tax tables will look like when you retire, especially if it’s far in the future.
 And as one of my tax professors was fond of saying, “In the long term, we’re all dead.”